-When several councilmen learned for the first time last night that the contract awarded to P. J. Moran, the official contractor, for the paving of Seventh East street, provided for a 20-foot park in the center of the street, it precipitated an insurrection.
-Councilmen Fernstrom, Hall and Martin declared that an attempt had been made clared that an attempt has been made to sneak something into the contract and it was otherwise characterized as misleading.
-After considerable jang-ling, the contracts awarded to Mo-tran were laid over a week.
-The coun-ellmen objected to the zig-zag water calverts in the intersections.
+When several councilmen learned for the first time last night that the contract awarded to P. J. Moran, the official contractor, for the paving of seventh East street, provided for a 20-foot park in the center of the street, it precipitated an insurrection.
+Councilmen Fernstrom, Hall and Martin declared that an attempt had been made clared that an attempt had been made to sneak something into the contract and it was otherwise characterized as misleading.
+After considerable jang-ling, the contract was rejected and the three other contracts awarded to Mo-ran were laid over a week.
+The coun-cilmen objected to the zig-zag water culverts in the intersections.
+They stop up with gravel and it costs the culverts in the intersections.
 They stop up with gravel and it costs the city several thousand dollars each year to keep them cleaned out.
-Meran was present when the coun-ellmen went out on a rampage.
-Several of them kicked over the traces before he would pull them into line.
-The con-tracts will be taken up Thursday night in committee meetings and it is prob-able that the kinks will be straightened out at that time.
-The property own-ers on Seventh East street are de-sirous of having the street parked. to sneak something into the contract out at insert heast street are de-sirous of having the street parked.
+Moran was present when the coun-climen went out on a rampage.
+Several of them kicked over the traces before be result null them into line.
+The conhe would puil them into line.
+The con-tracts will be taken up Thursday night tracts will be taken up Thursday night in committee meetings and it is prou-able that the kinks will be straightened out at that time.
+The property own-ers on Seventh East street are de-sirous of having the street parked.
 The curb and gutter were put in two years ago at the cost of \$5,500 between South Temple and Third South streets.
-The street is 72 feet wide from curb to curb, which is about 20 feet too wide.
-In order to cut down the paving ex-pense the property owners asked for a park in the center of the street.
+The street is 72 feet wide from curb to curb, which is about 20 feet too wilde.
+In order to cut down the paving ex-pense the property owners asked for a In order to cut down the paving ex-pense the property owners asked for a park in the center of the street.
 This was granted in preference to having the curb and gutter taken out and re-placed at the expense of the city to narrow the street.
-In the other con-tracis the water flumes across the in-tersections are placed at different antersections are placed at different an-gles.
-The council authorized the city engineer to change the plans and speci-factions to make them run as nearly straight across the intersections as WILL SETTLE DIFFICULTY.
+In the other con-trasts the water flumes across the intracts the water flumes across the in-tersections are placed at different angles.
+The council authorized the city ongineer to change the plans and speci-fications to make them run as nearly straight across the intersections as possible.
+WILL SETTLE DIFFICULTY.

-A settlement of the controversy over the location of the foot viaduct at the oregon Short Line depot will probably be settled this week.
-Councilmen Black, Fernstrom, Holley, Martin and Black, Fernarton, Pioley, and the area Raybould were appointed as a commit-tee to meet Wednesday with the rail-road officials to affect a compromise.
-Although the details of the arrange-ment have not been made known, it is understood that an amicable adjustment of the matter will be reached.
+A settlement of the controversy over the location of the foot viaduct at the the location of the foot viaduct at the Oregon Short Line depot will probably be settled this week.
+Councilmen Black, Fernstrom, Holley, Martin and Raybould were appointed as a commit-tee to meet Wednesday with the rail-road officials to affect a compromise.
+Although the details of the arrange-ment have not been made known, it is understood that an amicable adjustunderstood that an amicable adjust-ment of the matter will be reached.
 The contract for the watermain extensions for 1909 was awarded to Doyle Bros. & Schwartz.
 The amount is \$155,-190.96.
 The city teamsters and the janitors in the city and county building asked for a raise in salary.
 The teamsters want an increase of 50 cents a day, making their wages \$5 per day.
-The janitors ask for an increase from \$60 to \$70 a month to \$70 a month.
-Two petitions for the parking and paving of Third East street were pre-sented to the council.
+The janitors ask for an increase from \$60 to \$70 a month.
+Two petitions for the parking and Two petitions for the parking and paving of Third East street were pre-sented to the council.
 The first was presented by A. F. Doremus and the other by Henry C. Hoffman.
-They were referred to the engineering com- Samuel Newhouse dedicated Cactus
+They were referred to the engineering committee.
+Samuel Newhouse dedicated Cactus